Surgical Negligence Claims

 Surgical negligence can be defined as a situation whereby the surgeon or the medical practitioner makes surgical mistakes during the operation leaving the patient with further problems or injuries.

 Surgery and care should meet a certain clinical standard.
-Surgical negligence can come in various ways including the wrong operation performed, foreign objects being left in the body, or the wrong dosage of anesthetic being given.
+Surgical negligence can come in various ways including the wrong operation performed, foreign objects being left in the body, or the wrong dosage of anaesthetic being given.

 There are risks inherent in most surgical procedures, but negligence of the surgeon or hospital that results in medical complications, infection or injury to the patient, can lead to pursuing compensation claims.

 If you or a loved one has been harmed due to surgical errors, you may find yourself facing expensive medical bills, unable to work and living with a lot of pain as well as issues affecting other aspects of your life and wellbeing.
 In this situation, claiming compensation for surgical errors is often the only way to get the kind of support you need to get your life back on track.

 Seeking legal advice can be a little daunting, but every claim is important irrespective of its size.
 Our team of surgical negligence claims solicitors are available to provide you with legal advice in plain English as well as sensitive personal support at what we know can be a very difficult time.

 At nhsnegligenceclaim.com, we have successfully claimed compensation for surgical errors for a wide range of clients over the years.

 Surgical Negligence Compensation Claims

 Contact our team today for a free initial consultation.
 As specialists in this field, one of our surgical negligence solicitors will listen to your claim and assess your case with compassion.
 They will then advise on whether you have a case and are eligible for a surgical negligence compensation claim.
 If you are, they will talk you through the best next steps to start your claim.